 Salt Lake City, Utah

 University of California, Berkeley, CA 94720

 Abstract.
 We performed numerical modeling studies to investigate water seepage into underground openings excavated from unsaturated fractured formations.
-Water seepage is a key factor affecting the performance of a nuclear waste repository at Yucca Mountain.
-The amount of water dripping into an underground opening is determined by the capability of individual fractures to hold water by capillary forces and by the permeability and connectivity of the fracture network, which allows water to be diverted around the drift.
+Water seepage is a key factor which would affect the performance of a nuclear waste repository at Yucca Mountain if one is built at the site.
+The amount of water dripping into an underground opening depends on the connectivity and permeability of the fracture network as well as on the capillarity of individual fractures intersecting the opening.
 We developed a high-resolution numerical model of an unsaturated fracture network and examined the appropriateness of seepage predictions using a fracture continuum model.
-Effective capillary strength and effective permeability are highly influenced by the geometry and hydraulic properties of the fracture network in the immediate vicinity of the drift wall.
-Model calibrations were performed using liquid-release tests conducted at Yucca Mountain to determine unsaturated flow parameters relevant for seepage calculations.
-The calibrated model was then used to determine the seepage threshold in a fractured formation.
-This work was supported by the U.S. Department of Energy under Contract No. DE-AC03-76SF00098.
+Model calibrations to liquid-release tests performed at Yucca Mountain are also discussed.

 - Request reprint by sending e-mail to SAFinsterle@lbl.gov.